Where We Work

 Reached more than 4 million children aged 5 to 14 with lifesaving drug treatment to prevent parasitic infections that impact child development.

-Ensured good health for 2.2 million children under the age of 5 by providing twice annual vitamin A supplementation.
+Ensured good health for more than 3.6 million children under the age of 5 by providing twice annual vitamin A supplementation.

 Office opened: 1996